EU reaches deal with Hungary over Ukraine aid, tax plan and more

 EU institutions, member countries and Hungary had been haggling over the deal for months now and it was finally spelled out on Monday

-A deal was reached between European Union governments and Hungary on Monday to sorts out financial aid for Ukraine in 2023.
-The deal further gains Budapest's approval for a global minimum corporate tax.
-All of this comes in exchange for EU flexibility about funds paid to Hungary.
+A deal was reached between European Union governments and Hungary on Monday to sort out financial aid for Ukraine in 2023.

-EU institutions, member countries and Hungary had been haggling over the deal for months now and it was finally spelled out on Monday by the council.
+EU institutions, member countries and Hungary had been haggling over the deal for months now and it was finally spelt out on Monday by the European Council.
 Under the deal, Ukraine will get 18 billion euros from the EU budget next year.

 Hungary also agreed to drop its veto over the OECD-agreed global minimum corporate tax of 15 per cent to be applied to large international corporations where they make money, rather than where they set up offices for tax purposes.